ckeditor/ckeditor4/.npm/README.md

 Supports a broad range of browsers, including legacy ones.

-**Note: This is a developer version.** Use the  [CKEditor 4 optimized package](https://www.npmjs.com/package/ckeditor) for production environment.
+**Note: This is a developer version.** Use the  [CKEditor 4 optimized package](https://www.npmjs.com/package/ckeditor4) for production environment.

 ![CKEditor 4 screenshot](https://c.cksource.com/a/1/img/npm/ckeditor4.png)

 ## Getting Started

 ```
-npm install --save ckeditor-dev
+npm install --save ckeditor4-dev
 ```

 Use it on your website: